 Please make your check payable to KU Endowment and send a note indicating that your gift is for the KU Field Station or the Kansas Biological Survey to:

 P.O.
 Box 928

 Lawrence, KS 66044-0928

 When you give online, you may indicate your preference to make your gifts in installments via automatic bank transfer, or credit or debit card.
 If you are mailing in your membership form and wish to make your gift in installments, please note your preference in an accompanying letter or contact KU Endowment via email (firstname.lastname@example.org) or phone (785-832-7400 or 800-444-4201).

 Does your employer match charitable contributions?
 Remember to request a match and increase your gift to the Survey.
 You can request a match whether you give online or mail in a check.

-Associate Director, Kansas Biological Survey
+Aquatic Ecologist and Associate Director, Kansas Biological Survey

 Outreach Coordinator, KU Field Station